BrenPatF/trapit_python_tester/README.md

 I later named the approach [The Math Function Unit Testing Design Pattern](https://brenpatf.github.io/2023/06/05/the-math-function-unit-testing-design-pattern.html) when I applied it in Javascript and wrote a JavaScript program to format results both in plain text and as HTML pages:
 - [Trapit - JavaScript Unit Testing/Formatting Utilities Module](https://github.com/BrenPatF/trapit_nodejs_tester)

 The module also allowed for the formatting of results obtained from testing in languages other than JavaScript by means of an intermediate output JSON file.
-In 2021 I developed a powershell module that included a utility to generate a template for the JSON input scenarios file required by the design pattern:
+In 2021 I developed a PowerShell module that included a utility to generate a template for the JSON input scenarios file required by the design pattern:
 - [Trapit - PowerShell Unit Testing Utilities Module](https://github.com/BrenPatF/powershell_utils/tree/master/TrapitUtils)

 Also in 2021 I developed a systematic approach to the selection of unit test scenarios:
 - [Unit Testing, Scenarios and Categories: The SCAN Method](https://brenpatf.github.io/2021/10/17/unit-testing-scenarios-and-categories-the-scan-method.html)

-In early 2023 I extended both the the JavaScript results formatter, and the powershell utility to incorporate Category Set as a scenario attribute.
-Both utilities support use of the design pattern in any language, while the unit testing driver utility is language-specific and is currently available in Powershell, JavaScript, Python and Oracle PL/SQL versions.
+In early 2023 I extended both the the JavaScript results formatter, and the PowerShell utility to incorporate Category Set as a scenario attribute.
+Both utilities support use of the design pattern in any language, while the unit testing driver utility is language-specific and is currently available in PowerShell, JavaScript, Python and Oracle PL/SQL versions.
 ## Usage
 [&uarr; In This README...](#in-this-readme)<br />
 [&darr; General Usage](#general-usage)<br />